vizicist/palette/docs/using_resolume.md

 - Use the GUI to select different Snapshot presets.
 The Sound, Visual, and Effect tabs at the top of the GUI let you independently select presets for those things.

 - If it's not working, see below for debugging hints.

 ## Debugging hints if you don't see any visual output

+- Make sure that you've clicked on the Palette_1 cell (the first one) in the layer to activate it.
+This is the most common mistake, for me.
+Every time you start Resolume manually, you need to do this.
+If you want to eliminate the need for this, use can use this script: <pre>C:\Program Files\Palette\bin\palettestartresolume.bat</pre>

 - If for some reason Resolume crashes at startup, you can look in this file: <pre>%LOCALAPPDATA%\Palette\logs\ffgl.log</pre>